giorava/new_profiler/README.md

 </p>
 </figure>

+To run the **preprocessing**:
+1. Select the raw data folder using the `Browse` button.
+2. Display the metadata with `Show Metadata` and use this info to fill in the standard option fields.
+3. Fill in your account details in the `User Name` field
+4. Double-check the advanced options.
+Particularly, `Preprocessing Estimated Time`, `Perform Deconvolution during preprocessing` and `Memory required per image`
+5. Press `Submit preprocessing`
+At this stage, the preprocessing is running.
+You can monitor the job using the `Show queue` button.

 After choosing the path of your raw images with `browse` you can complete the other fields with the help of `Show Metadata`.
 Remember to save the configuration.
 To submit the preprocessing just press `Submit preprocessing` and follow the submission in the command line.
 To check the status of the job press `Show queue`.
 After the preprocessing is completed clean the folders and plot the FOVs.
 Before proceeding with segmentation double check the nuclei diameter by looking at the FOV plots of dapi and change if necessary.
 Submit the segmentation with `Submit segmentation`.
 Analogously, after segmentation computes the profiles with `Submit profiler` and cleans the target folders with `After run cleaning` to have a nicely organized output.
 The output .tsv will be present in `${path_to_raw}/${processed}/${SLIDEID}/${expID}_profiles_output_${SLIDEID}`.

 > **Warning**